leovantoji/Machine-Learning-Engineer-Nanodegree/Term_1_Notes.md

   - Loop the next 2 steps until the difference between old and new centroids are less than a threshold.
     - Step 2: Assign each sample to its nearest centroid.
     - Step 3: Create new centroids by averaging the values of all of the samples assigned to each previous centroid.
+- Advantages of K-Means Clustering:
+  - K-Means is generally computationally faster than hierarchical clustering (if *K* is small).
+  - K-Means produce tighter clusters than hierarchical clustering, especially if the clusters are globular (spherical).
 - Inertia suffers from various drawbacks:
   - Since inertia assumes that clusters are convex and isotropic, it responds poorly to elongated clusters, or manifolds with irregular shapes.
   - Inertia is not a normalised metric.
 In very high dimensional spaces, Euclidean distances tend to become inflated.
 Therefore, running a dimensionality reduction algorithm prior to k-means clustering is essential and can help mitigate the problems as well as speed up the computations.